KarenGoncalves/Cannabis_Raphael/README.md

 Given the difference in average read lengths between the datasets, the genome indexing step was taking using four different values for the `--sjdbOverhang` parameter: 30, 70, 90 and 144.

 The option `--quantMode` was added to STAR to obtain read counts.
+Strandness was infered using RSeQC "infer_experiment.py" script, alignment BAM files and the genome annotation in BED format.

-Subsequently, individual read count files were combined into a count matrix using R 4.3.1 and the tidyverse package.
+Subsequently, read counts (for each replicate, according to their strandness) were combined into a count matrix using R 4.4.0 and the tidyverse package.